2020 Puerto Rican status referendum: Aftermath

 On March 3, 2021, Congressman Darren Soto and Commissioner González-Colón introduced H.R.
 1522 titled "Puerto Rico Statehood Admission Act of 2021" with 57 bipartisan co-sponsors.
 On March 16, Senator Martin Heinrich, with 3 co-sponsors, introduced the same bill in the Senate as S. 780 a bill similar to the Admission Act of the states of Hawaii and Alaska in which it presents the transition period and a ratification vote for Statehood acting upon the results of the referendum held in November 2020, it brought mixed responses from the political spectrum including the support of Majority Leader of the House Steny Hoyer in which he in a retweet to Rep. Darren Soto made clear support of the Bill and would work with him to pass the bill.
 President Biden's Press Secretary Jen Psaki reacted, saying that he supported a referendum on statehood but not directly supporting the bill.
 On the island the PNP and local statehood organizations supported this bill.

 On March 18, Congresswomen Nydia Velázquez and Alexandria Ocasio-Cortez introduced H.R.
 2070, the "Puerto Rico Self-Determination Act of 2021" with 73 partisan co-sponsors, that same day Senator Bob Menendez with 7 co-sponsors including fellow Senators Bernie Sanders, Elizabeth Warren and Cory Booker introduced the same bill to the Senate as S. 865.
 Disregarding the November 2020 vote, the Senate bill called for the introduction of a "Status Convention" that would have given a path for the U.S. citizens of Puerto Rico to elect delegates to a special assembly to formulate a ballot with non-territorial status options which was to be presented to the people of Puerto Rico to vote on.
 Regardless of the vote, the convention was to work with a special joint congress committee in which they would have appointed members that come from the states with the biggest Puerto Rican populations to "determine the path to decolonization".
 This bill was supported by the Puerto Rico Independence Party, Citizens Victory Movement, and some members of the Popular Democratic Party, but was rejected by the pro-commonwealth status wing of the PDP and the New Progressive Party.

 On December 15, 2022, H.R.
 8393 (the Puerto Rico Status Act) passed the House of Representatives 233–191.
 It would institute a binding referendum that would allow Puerto Ricans to vote on the future status of the island, that Congress would have to obey.
 Every Democrat voted in favor of the bill, and were joined by 16 Republicans.

+Another status referendum was held on November 5, 2024, alongside the 2024 Puerto Rican general election and the 2024 United States elections.
+Statehood was the most popular choice, with 57% of the vote in what was again a largely symbolic referendum.